Mechanical breakdown insurance (MBI) is an optional part of car insurance meant to cover trips to the mechanic not caused by an accident.

 Other important points of comparison include:

-- Extended warranty plans require you to pay the amount up-front, as opposed to installments.
+- Extended warranty plans require you to pay the amount up front, as opposed to in installments.

-- MBI plans also tend to have more flexibility in where you can bring your car for repairs; whereas extended warranties may require you to only use certain mechanics and garages.
+- MBI plans tend to have more flexibility in where you can bring your car for repairs.
+Extended warranties may require you to only use certain mechanics and garages.

-- Extended warranties tend to have a smaller deductible than MBI.
-In the New York quote above, we were unable to adjust the $250 deductible.
-An extended warranty will have a deductible usually under $100.
+- Extended warranties tend to have smaller deductibles.
+In the New York quote for MBI mentioned above, we were unable to adjust the $250 deductible.
+An extended warranty will usually have a deductible under $100.

-- Lastly, as we stated above, high value cars may not qualify for MBI, while they may qualify for an extended warranty.
+- Lastly, as stated above, high-value cars may not qualify for MBI, while they may qualify for an extended warranty.

 For MBI to be worth it, you would need to have a breakdown that exceeds the combined price of the plan and the deductible.

-If it does happen, you'd save a lot of money with the MBI insurance - it comes down to how likely your car has a non-accident breakdown, and the value of the peace of mind.
+If a major breakdown did happen, you could save a lot of money with MBI — it comes down to the likelihood that your car will have a non-accident breakdown and the value of the peace of mind.

 How can you measure your chances of having a major car malfunction?
-The first thing to consider is how long you are going to use your car for.
-Newer cars tend to break down less than older ones, so you should really only get MBI if you plan to keep your vehicle for more than five years.
-Remember as well though, GEICO will only insure the vehicle up to 100,000 miles.
-If you anticipate hitting that number just as your initial warranty ends, then there is no point for the coverage.
+The first thing to consider is how long you are going to use your car.
+Newer cars tend to break down less often than older ones, so you should only get MBI if you plan to keep your vehicle for more than five years.
+Remember though, Geico will only insure the vehicle up to 100,000 miles.
+If you anticipate hitting that number just as your initial warranty ends, then there is no point in purchasing the coverage.

 The next thing to consider is the reliability of your car.
-Some cars are built stronger than others.
-In the Consumer Reports study about extended warranties, they found BMW and Mercedes-Benz owners were more satisfied with their plan.
-Those cars break down more, and thus customers were able to use the warranty.
-If the type of car you drive has a record of going many years without breakdown, there probably will be a less likely chance of having to use MBI.
-Luckily, you don't have to guess the reliability of your car, as you can look up it up at Consumer Reports or at TrueDelta.
+In the Consumer Reports study of extended warranties, BMW and Mercedes-Benz owners were more satisfied with their plan.
+Those cars break down more frequently, so customers were able to use the warranty.
+If the type of car you drive has a record of going many years without breaking down, then there is a smaller chance you will need to use MBI.
+Fortunately, you don't have to guess at the reliability of your car, as you can look it up with Consumer Reports or TrueDelta.

-Lastly, you should remember that MBI will not cover minor, thus more likely repairs.
-These plans come with $200 to $400 deductibles so unless the damages far exceed those amounts, the coverage won’t be worth it.
+Lastly, you should remember that MBI will not cover minor — and therefore more likely — repairs.
+These plans come with $200 to $400 deductibles, so unless the cost of covered repairs far exceeds those amounts, the coverage won’t be worth it.